 Many substances can be found in the atmosphere that can cause harm to humans, animals and the environment as a whole in high concentrations.
 These pollutants are different in nature and composition and they change from one place to another.
 Some pollutants however, are monitored more closely than others because their effects are known to be detrimental to health and the environment.
-The main air pollutants of major health concern are: Particulate Matter (PM), Nitrogen dioxide, Ozone, Sulphur dioxide, Carbon monoxide, Volatile Organic Compounds (VOC's), Lead and other heavy metals (Gordon and Murray, 2001)
+The main air pollutants of major health concern are: Particulate Matter (PM), Nitrogen dioxide, Ozone, Sulphur dioxide, Carbon monoxide, Volatile Organic Compounds (VOC's), Lead and other heavy metals ("Air Polution and Health in Rapidly Developing Countries," 2001)

 There are lot of international agencies and even countries that have developed a way to show the different concentrations of air pollution in different places across the world and this helps to alert people and governments when levels are high.
 One of these systems is one developed by The UK department of health.
-The concentration of each pollutant are graded and ranked at a level between 1 and 10 and then split into four categories; low, moderate, high and very high.
+The concentration of each pollutant are graded and ranked at a level between 1 and 10 and then split into four categories; low, moderate, high and very high (European Lung Foundation, 2019).